-These ESG scores provide a standardized and holistic view on the performance of issuers on ESG factors and enable to both promote Environmental and/or Social characteristics of the Financial Product.
+These ESG scores provide a standardized and holistic view on the performance of issuers on ESG factors which enables the Financial Product to promote environmental and social characteristics.

 3. The ESG analysis coverage rate within the Financial Product is at least 90% of the equity portion of the Financial Product's portfolio.